raspberrychris/kidsteepees/content/_index.md

 ### Product Description

-Tent Dimension in inch: 55" (Diameter) x 53" (H).
-Specially designed hexagon, provide a perfectly sized space, giving your children plenty of room to stand and play, even an adult can fit inside.
-Playing dress-up, have fun with friends, or read, etc, your kids will love this play tent definitely!
+- **HEXAGON** Tent Dimensions in inches is: 55" (Diameter) x 53" (H).
+Specially designed hexagon shape, provides a perfectly sized space, giving your children plenty of room to stand and play, even an adult can fit inside!

-Made with durable and log lasting polyester blend fabric, lightweight and portable.
-There are all together 19 connectors, PLEASE CONTACT US if you find any missing parts.
+- **DURABLE** Made with durable and log lasting polyester blend fabric, lightweight and portable.
 Comes with a carrying bag, making it easy to store when it's time to put the tent away.
-Be excellent for indoor or outdoor play!
-Please note that the dolls and pillows shown are not included in the package.
+Excellent for indoor or outdoor play.

 ### Our Rating For This Product